-Bluehost vs. Justhost?
+Bluehost vs. JustHost?
 That is a tricky question to answer.
 If you’re here, you’re probably thinking of launching a new website, or even better, switching web hosts.
 You’ve probably narrowed down your choices to Bluehost and Jushost and, for this, you deserve our congratulations.
-Because the web hosting industry is so competitive, it can be difficult to narrow down choices, so you deserve some accolades for narrowing it down to this two.
+Because the web hosting industry is so competitive, it can be difficult to narrow down choices, so you deserve some accolades for narrowing it down to these two.

 Here is where we come in.
 Our in-depth and unbiased analysis of both web hosts is certain to help you make your choice, and failing that, we’ll make it for you.
 You see, there must be a winner.
 And using the features of both web hosts, we’ll help you decide exactly the best web host for you.